eclipse-keyple/keyple-website/content/docs/developer-guide/local-application.md

 weight: 310
 ---

+## Overview
-> A local application is an application that runs in a device in contact with the end user.
+A local application is an application that runs in a device in contact with the end user.

->
-> It has at least one local smart card reader and manages itself the interaction with the user.
+It has at least one local smart card reader and manages itself the interaction with the user.

->
-> In the ticketing industry, it is typically the software that runs a validator, a vending machine or a control terminal.
+In the ticketing industry, it is typically the software that runs a validator, a vending machine or a control terminal.

-## How to create such an application?
+The diagram below illustrates the organization of the local application components:
+{{< figure library="true" src="local-app/component/Local_Application_Components_Overview.svg" title="" >}}

+## Before you start
 1. In pre-requisite, read the [common concepts]({{< relref "common-concepts.md" >}}) page and become familiar with the basic concepts on which **Keyple** is based.
 1. Any implementation of a Keyple application starts with the implementation of **Keyple Core**, please study the [workflow](#workflow) proposed in the following chapter.
 1. Explore the [Keyple Core API](#keyplecoreapi) to discover all the possibilities offered by **Keyple Core**.